psbiomech/lasem-data-processing/README.md

 ## Adding new analyses

 To add a new analysis, write a new function for that analysis in the package subfolder **./analyses** and modify the function *runAnalyses()* to include the new analyses.
-Inputs and outputs for the new function should match the those of the default package functions, e.g. *analysis_work_rotational()*
+Inputs and outputs for the new function should match those of the default package functions, e.g. *analysis_work_rotational()*

 To calculate subject and cohort means and standard deviations for the new analysis, write a new function for calculating means and standard deviations in the package subfolder **./analyses** and modify the function *calcAnalysesMeans()* to include the new mean and standard deviation analysis.
-Inputs and outputs for the new function should match the those of the default package functions, e.g. *analysis_mean_work_rotational()*
+Inputs and outputs for the new function should match those of the default package functions, e.g. *analysis_mean_work_rotational()*

 If you create a new analysis function, please consider submitting it for merging into the main project.